P6: ConcExp-Param

 Design and analysis of concentration-exposure curves with common parameters

-In project P6, we examine to what extent the concept of regression models with shared parameters can be used for estimating dose-exposure curves for different genes belong to the same gene group, for example a GO class.
+In project P6 (Design and analysis of concentration-exposure curves with common parameters), we use the concept of regression models with shared parameters for estimating dose-exposure curves for different genes that belong to the same gene group.

 References